horazont/xmpp-http-upload/README.rst

 * This service **does not handle any kind of quota**.
 * The format in which the files are stored is **not** compatible with ``mod_http_upload`` -- so you'll lose all uploaded files when switching.
+* This blindly trusts the clients Content-Type.
+I don't think this is a major issue, because we also tell the browser to blindly trust the clients MIME type.
+This, in addition with forcing all but a white list of MIME types to be downloaded instead of shown inline, should provide safety against any type of XSS attacks.
+* I have no idea about web security.
+The headers I set may be subtly wrong and circumvent all security measures I intend this to have.
+Please double-check for yourself and report if you find anything amiss.